Skip to content

 Galleries You Can’t Miss

-Don’t even try to see everything in one day – trust me, it’s impossible!
-Pick a few galleries that catch your eye and really spend time there.
+Don’t try to see everything in one day – it’s almost impossible and you’ll only get tired.
+Instead, pick a few galleries that catch your eye and take your time.

-I’m obsessed with the Native American art galleries – the ceramics, jewelry, and textiles are absolutely stunning.
-Yeah, prices can be steep, but you’re investing in authentic pieces with real history behind them.
+I especially loved the Native American art galleries.
+The ceramics, jewelry, and textiles were stunning.
+Some prices are high, yes, but you’re looking at authentic pieces with real stories behind them.

 The warm adobe and stunning sculptures of Canyon Road